Andrew Winton: Awards

-Winton toured Australia for three months, playing numerous festivals, events and radio broadcasts, and took out first place in the folk/acoustic category of the Australian Songwriter's Association awards for his song "Lucky Boy" (as well as the award for best live performance at the awards night).
+Winton toured Australia for three months, playing numerous festivals, events and radio broadcasts, and took out first place in the folk/acoustic category of the Australian Songwriters Association awards for his song "Lucky Boy" (as well as the award for best live performance at the awards night).

 Winton was a feature artist on ABC Radio National's Music Deli program and placed in the top 10 in the instrumental category of the MusicOz awards.

 In 2007, Winton was nominated for a WAMi West Australian Music Industry Awards for best blues/roots artist, again in 2008 for best guitarist, In 2009 he received two nominations, for best guitarist and best blues and roots act.
 His third album, The Decompression Chamber, received critical acclaim.

 Live performances

 Winton's partner, Karen, sometimes accompanies him on stage on vocals and percussion, adding harmonies and layers to his music.
 Since about March 2007, he has been regularly accompanied by flamboyant percussionist and longtime friend Paul Novosel on percussion and vox.
 This line-up is often billed as the Andrew Winton Duo.

 Winton has performed at many festivals including the National Folk Festival, the Australian Blues Music Festival, Fairbridge Festival, the Woodford Folk Festival, the Nannup Music Festival, A Day on the Green Tamworth Country Music Festival, and the South by Southwest Festival.

 For the first four months of 2009, Winton and Novosel toured most of Australia to promote Winton's fourth studio release Surface Tension.
 They can also be seen performing regularly around Perth and the southwest region.
 The duo are credited for inaugurating the Blues on the Verandah Sunday session at the Settler's Tavern in Margaret River and have since performed there regularly with their semi-acoustic performances.